 Co-sponsored by the French & Arabic Department, Center for the Humanities, Center for International Studies, Rosenfield Program, Center for Prairie Studies, Center for Religion, Spirituality, and Social Justice, Alumni Scholar, Religious Studies Department, Peace Studies Program, and the Office of Community Enhancement and Engagement.

-Richard Fogarty, Associate Professor of History, University at Albany, SUNY
+Richard Fogarty, Associate Professor of History, Associate Dean for General Education,

 Priya Satia , Associate Professor of Modern British History, Stanford University